Uranus: On Seeing the Planet for the First Time

 This moment delivers the haunting planet to the doorstep of my eye.
 I’ve searched before for this planet — several times over the years — and had no luck navigating to it.

 I’ve been using a 40mm eyepiece to study the Pleiades over the last hour.
 A few minutes ago, I slewed the telescope east from the Pleiades toward the region with Uranus.
 I’ve searched this region before, but my lack of patience got the best of me when trying to find Uranus.
-It’s just tough to identify stars in my field of view due to light-polluted skies in my region.
+It’s just tough to identify stars in my field of view because of light pollution in my region.

-But tonight, I imagined if I looked for a brighter “star” with a lower power eyepiece, I may land upon Uranus.
+But tonight, I imagined that if I looked for a brighter “star” with a lower-power eyepiece, I might land upon Uranus.

 My intuition was correct.
 There, breaking through the haze of a bright sky, a pinpoint of light caught my attention among a field of dimmer stars.
 Hurriedly, I replaced my 40mm eyepiece with my variable 24-8mm eyepiece.

-I started at 24mm on the variable eyepiece and slowly turned it higher (24mm…20mm…14mm).
-I landed on the 12mm when I made my discovery!
+I started at 24mm on the variable eyepiece and slowly turned it up (24mm… 20mm… 14mm).
+I landed on the 12mm after my discovery!
 There it was—Uranus—no longer a point of light but a small disc colored pale green.
 It seemed to float among the dim stars.
 I ran indoors to tell my wife, and she soon followed out to the front garden to take a look.

 As I finish this paragraph, my mind wanders.
 I’m imagining William Herschel.
 What was it like for him to discover Uranus?
 I’m seeing the same blue-green disc he saw hundreds of years ago.
 What a night!